espengu/espengu_rep/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Introduction to GitHub, by espengu, the senior host
+# Introduction to GitHub, by espengu, the senior gitman

 _Get started using GitHub in less than an hour._